richjenks/consol/documentation.md

 1. Command to trigger the route
 2. Callback to map to the command
 3. Optional description of the command

+> Commands can only contain alphanumerics, colons, hyphens and underscores.

 ## Magic Commands